milesmcc/evalgen-poc/README.md

 * ...others?
 (I have not done an exhaustive lit review.)

 ## Approach

+[TODO: Specify the approach in more detail; be more precise about which models are doing what.]

 * A human (e.g., policy team member) writes a policy in natural language.
 For example, `The assistant must defer to trusted election resources for information about voting.`.
 To help steer generation, the human also provides an example of a situation that may yield (or "tempt") a violative generation.
 For example: